bernedom/bernedom.github.io/_posts/2019-06-24-cmake-interface-lib.md

              HOMEPAGE_URL "https://github.com/bernedom/SI")
 ```

-Since this library will be plattform independent but still be installable following best practices, before we wet anything up, we include [`GNUInstallDirs`](https://cmake.org/cmake/help/latest/module/GNUInstallDirs.html) (included in cmake) which will provide us with a set of variables containing installation directories for various artifacts.
+Since this library will be platform independent but still be installable following best practices, before we wet anything up, we include [`GNUInstallDirs`](https://cmake.org/cmake/help/latest/module/GNUInstallDirs.html) (included in cmake) which will provide us with a set of variables containing installation directories for various artifacts.
 The variables will be used later.

 ```cmake
 include(GNUInstallDirs)